-User/Source Coding Rule 8.
+User/Source Coding Rule 9.
 (M impact, H generality) Enable the prefetch generation in your compile.
-Note: As the compiler's prefetch implementation improves, it is expected that its prefetch insertion will outperform manual
+Note: As the compiler's prefetch implementation improves, it is expected that its prefetch insertion will outperform manual insertion except for code tuning experts, but this is not always the case.
+If the compiler does not support software prefetching, intrinsics or inline assembly may be used to manually insert prefetch instructions.
+2-56

-User/Source Coding Rule 9.
+User/Source Coding Rule 10.
 (M impact, M generality) Enable the compiler's use of SSE, SSE2 and/or SSE3 instructions with appropriate switches.
-2-55
+2-58

-User/Source Coding Rule 10.
+User/Source Coding Rule 11.
 (H impact, ML generality) Make sure your application stays in range to avoid denormal values, underflows.
-2-56
+2-58

-User/Source Coding Rule 11.
+User/Source Coding Rule 12.
 (M impact, ML generality) Do not use double precision unless necessary.
 Set the precision control (PC) field in the x87 FPU control word to "Single Precision".
 This allows single precision (32-bit) computation to complete faster on some operations (for example, divides due to early out).
 However, be careful of introducing more than a total of two values for the floating point control word, or there will be a large performance penalty.
 See "Floating-point Modes".
-2-56
+2-58

-User/Source Coding Rule 12.
+User/Source Coding Rule 13.
 (H impact, ML generality) Use fast float-to-int routines, FISTTP or SSE2 instructions.
 If coding these routines, use FISTTP is SSE3 is available, or the cvttss2si, cvttsd2si instructions if coding with Streaming SIMD Extensions 2.
-2-56
+2-59 look-up-table-based algorithm using interpolation techniques.
+It is possible to improve transcendental performance with these techniques by choosing the desired numeric precision, the size of the look-up tableland taking advantage of the parallelism of the Streaming SIMD Extensions and the Streaming SIMD Extensions 2 instructions.
+2-59

-User/Source Coding Rule 13.
+User/Source Coding Rule 14.
 (M impact, ML generality) Break dependence chains where possible.
-2-56
+2-59

-User/Source Coding Rule 14.
+User/Source Coding Rule 15.
 (M impact, ML generality) Usually, math libraries take advantage of the transcendental instructions (for example, fsin) when evaluating elementary functions.
-If there is no critical need to evaluate the transcendental functions using the extended precision of 80 bits, applications should consider alternate, software-based approach, such as look-up-table-based algorithm using interpolation techniques.
-It is possible to improve transcendental performance with these techniques by choosing the desired numeric precision, the size of the look-up tableland taking advantage of the parallelism of the Streaming SIMD Extensions and the Streaming SIMD Extensions 2 instructions.
-2-57
+If there is no critical need to evaluate the transcendental functions using the extended precision of 80 bits, applications should consider alternate, software-based approach, such as

-User/Source Coding Rule 15.
+User/Source Coding Rule 16.
 (H impact, ML generality) Denormalized floating-point constants should be avoided as much as possible.
-2-58
+2-60

-User/Source Coding Rule 16.
+User/Source Coding Rule 17.
 (H impact, M generality) Use the smallest possible floating-point or SIMD data type, to enable more parallelism with the use of a (longer) SIMD vector.
 For example, use single precision instead of double precision where possible.
-2-83
+2-85

-User/Source Coding Rule 17.
+User/Source Coding Rule 18.
 (M impact, ML generality) Arrange the nesting of loops so that the innermost nesting level is free of inter-iteration dependencies.
 Especially avoid the case where the store of data in an earlier iteration happens lexically after the load of that data in a future iteration, something which is called a lexically backward dependence.
-2-83
+2-85

-User/Source Coding Rule 18.
+User/Source Coding Rule 19.
 (M impact, ML generality) Avoid the use of conditional branches inside loops and consider using SSE instructions to eliminate branches.
-2-84
+2-86

-User/Source Coding Rule 19.
+User/Source Coding Rule 20.
 (M impact, ML generality) Keep loop induction variables expressions simple.
-2-84
+2-86